 6. Go easy on retinol and chemical exfoliants before prolonged sun exposure

-Generally speaking, you don’t need to stop using retinol or chemical exfoliants in your skin care routine during the summer.
-I use them year round, faithfully.
+Generally speaking, you don’t need to stop using retinol or chemical exfoliants in your skincare routine during the summer.
+I use them year-round, faithfully.
 You can continue to use them regularly as long as you are diligent about daily sunscreen application.
 Remember, these ingredients can sensitize your skin a bit and could make it more vulnerable when out in the sun, so using them in the summer without sun protection is a big no-no. That being said, if you know you have a trip or event coming up that will result in a lot of sun exposure (like a trip to the beach or a day spent outside at the pool), it’s best to go easy.
 Discontinue use of any retinol or chemical exfoliation products four days prior, and pick them back up again two days after you’ve been in the sun.
-Advanced Resurfacing Serum is an excellent retinol formula for sensitive skin.
-I love it.

 7. Load up on antioxidants

-I also recommend adding in an antioxidant replenisher as part of your nighttime skin care routine in the summer.
+I also recommend adding in an antioxidant replenisher as part of your nighttime skincare routine in the summer.
 Think of your antioxidant supply like a tank of gas.
 Even if you apply an antioxidant serum in the morning, your tank is empty by the end of the day, especially if you’ve been spending time outdoors.
-Using a product like Firm + Repair Overnight Serum at night is a great way to restore your supply or “refuel” while you sleep.
-While Firm + Repair Overnight Serum is a real powerhouse when it comes to antioxidants, many of our products have antioxidants, including Sheer Moisture Lotion and Skin Correcting Serum.
+Using a product like this at night is a great way to restore your supply or “refuel” while you sleep.

 8. Use soothing products to manage heat-induced redness in sensitive skin